siddhartha-gadgil/ProvingGround/docs/index.md

 * [ProvingGround NLP Server](http://math.iisc.ac.in/~gadgil/proving-ground/bin/provinground-nlp-SNAPSHOT)

 Start one of these servers and visit `localhost:8080` on a browser to run.
 You can also specify the port by starting with a `-p` option.
+Note that the second server also includes most of the first server.

 These will be frequently updated with new features.